- UPDATE November 2019 -

 1) get a suitable lens for UV: I made a comprehensive list of lenses tested good for UV here.
-The EL-Nikkor enlarger lens 5.6/80mm (and 5.6/105mm) has proven to not only have the highest UV transmission, but also to be virtually free of focus shift.
-That and all enlarger lenses without focusing ability additionally need a focusing helicoid.
+The EL-Nikkor enlarger lens 5.6/80mm and 5.6/105mm (both ONLY the earlier black/chrome version!) have proven to not only have the highest UV transmission, but also to be virtually free of focus shift.
+Those two and all enlarger lenses without focusing ability additionally need a focusing helicoid.
 Alternatively get the Novoflex Noflexar 3.5/35mm lens which also has a very high UV transmission, is virtually free of focus shift and allows close-up shots up to 1:2 (0.5x) without additional tubes or helicoids.
 Both lenses are ($)$$, easy to find and may be suitably mounted to achieve infinity focus.
 If you need an even higher transmitting, yet rather affordable but a bit rare lens, get the original KURIBAYASHI or KYOEI 3.5/35mm lens.
 If you need a wide angle lens, that's a bit more difficult, but there are some.
-Still the best and the "industry and scientific standard UV lens" is the discontinued Nikon UV Nikkor 4.5/105mm, or the identical, still available from stock Tochigi Nikon UV 4.5/105mm (also sold as RAYFACT UV 4.5/105mm).
-Also still available from stock are the JENOPTIK Coastal Optics 4/105mm UV-Micro Apo and 4/60mm UV-VIS-IR Apo Macro (both unfortunately having some hotspot issues) but all those four quartz flourite lenses are a quite costly in the higher $$$$ range, but are a true investment and only fit Nikon cameras directly, but other acemars with easy to find (ONLY lensless!!) adapters.
+Still the best and the "industry and scientific standard UV lens" is the discontinued Nikon UV Nikkor 4.5/105mm, or the mechanical + optical identical, still available from stock Tochigi Nikon UV 4.5/105mm (also sold as RAYFACT UV 4.5/105mm).
+Also still available from stock are the JENOPTIK Coastal Optics 4/105mm UV-Micro Apo and 4/60mm UV-VIS-IR Apo Macro (both unfortunately having some hotspot +ü mechanical issues) but all those four quartz flourite lenses are a quite costly in the higher $$$$ range, but are a true investment and only fit Nikon cameras directly, but other acemars with easy to find (ONLY lensless!!) adapters. [upd 11/2019]

-2) get a suitable filter: The 2" Baader U-filter still today is the best filter you can get, better than 80% peak and 325...395nm transmission band, IR excellently suppressed below 1.0exp-3 (OD3), which is important for most DSLRs due to their high IR and low UV sensitivity, especially if your camera has the internal filter removed.
+2) get a suitable filter: The 2" Baader U-filter still today is the best filter you can get, better than 80% and 325...395nm transmission band, IR excellently suppressed below 1.0exp-3 (OD3), which is important for most DSLRs due to their high IR and low UV sensitivity, especially if your camera has the internal filter removed.
 Be prepared to expose 8-10 stops more (newer cameras 6-8 stops) than normal.
-My usual setting on an sunny to overcast day is 2...4" @ f8-11 ISO200 using an older type Nikon D70 or converted D200 but 1/2-1/4" @ f8-11 ISO400 on a converted Panasonic Lumix mft camer.
+My usual setting on an sunny to overcast day is 2...4" @ f8-11 ISO200 using an older type Nikon D70 or converted D200 but 1/2-1/4" @ f8-11 ISO400 on a converted Panasonic Lumix mft camera.
 Modern converted cameras have lifeview for UV, which also works considerably well in A-mode and using those purely manual lenses.
-Best is to have that filter built into a filter slider (astro shops, unfortunately not for lenses with rotating front) or a Nikon AF-1 gel filter holder, which needs a 60mm (male) - 48mm(female) and 48mm (male) - 52mm (female) step ring to mount the filter inside and also allows to mount a 52mm sunshade outside.
+Best is to have that filter built into a filter slider (from astro shops, unfortunately not for lenses with rotating front) or a Nikon AF-1 gel filter holder, which needs a 60mm (male) - 48mm(female) and 48mm (male) - 52mm (female) step ring to mount the filter inside and also allows to mount a 52mm sunshade outside.
 That contraption allows to flip down the filter, adjust focus, take a VIS shot if needed for comparison studies, flip up and take a UV shot.
-Magnetic filter holding ring sets are a rather new development, which works rather well and saves quite some time.
-But also screwing in and out of the UV filter works reasonably well if done with care.
-Should you have a full spectrum converted camera (with clear filter inside), an external filter which compensates that is needed, so as to be able to shoot normal visible photos with it (as before the conversion).
+Magnetic filter holding ring sets (manfrotto XUME) are a rather new development, which works very well and saves quite some time (I only use those now).
+But also screwing in and out of the UV filter works reasonably well, if done with care.
+Should you have a full spectrum converted camera (with clear fused silica filter inside), an external filter which compensates that is needed, so as to be able to shoot normal visible photos with it (as before the conversion).
 I recommend to use an external 2mm thick SCHOTT S8612, SCHOTT BG40 or SCHOTT BG39 or

 Schott BG38 (in that sequence of usefulness) for that purpose and adjust white balance accordingly.
 Some companies offer such "compensating filters", but basically it is just the filter glass I have mentioned.
-Cheap UV filter glass from China is being curretly offered, it quality is not greathas streaks in glass and transmission overall not as good as SCHOTT or HOYA glass, personally I stay away from that for now.
+Cheap UV filter glass from China is being curretly offered, it quality is not great, has streaks in the glass and transmission overall is not as good as SCHOTT or HOYA glass, so personally I stay away from those.
 For beginners SCHOTT UG11 / HOYA U340 in 2mm thickness stacked with SCHOTT BG40 in 2mm works rather well with approx 60% peak transmission @350nm as a cheaper alternative.
-Remember to demand from any UV transmitting filter an IR suppression of at least OD3, but better OD4!
+Remember to demand from any UV transmitting filter an IR suppression of at least OD3, but better OD4! [upd 11/2019]

-3) get a suitable UV enabled camera: My finding is that today converted mft (micro four third) or Sony NEX cameras are so far the best cameras for UV and allow a plentitude of lenses using suitable cheaply avaulable adapters.
-Their short register (around 20mm) length allow many lenses which a DSLR cannot use.
+3) get a suitable UV enabled camera: My finding is that today converted mft (micro four third) or Sony NEX cameras are so far the best cameras for UV and allow a plentitude of lenses using suitable cheaply available adapters.
+Their short register length (around 20mm) allow to use many lenses which a DSLR cannot use.
 Still the older type Nikon D70(s) is the best value for money for UV as is the D40, since both work off the shelf unmodified.
-D80 and D200 work well either as well as teh modern D800/810 ones, but need the internal filter exchanged against a clear quartz glass filter first (use a professional service for that: maxmax and lifepixel in the US.
-The Nikon D7000 has turned out to be a very useful camera for UV, but needs a
+D80 and D200 work well either as well as teh modern D800/810 ones, [these are older camera types , not recommended anymore] but all need the internal filter exchanged against a clear fused silica filter first (use a professional service for that: maxmax and lifepixel in the US.
+The Nikon D7000 (and other modern Nikon cameras) has turned out to be a very useful camera for UV, but needs a

 converting company, that can deal with the internal IR leakage caused